imagej/imagej.github.io/pages/Debugging_Exercises.md

 if (index < 0 || index >= list.size()) {
 ```

-{% include ExpandingBox content="Try debugging now, using *Resume* any
+{% capture includecontent %} Try debugging now, using *Resume* any time
-time a breakpoint is encountered.
-How many times do you hit a
+a breakpoint is encountered.
+How many times do you hit a breakpoint? |
-breakpoint? | \>Three times.
-This is because we're debugging inside a
+\>Three times.
+This is because we're debugging inside a method that is
-method that is used multiple times in our program. " %}
+used multiple times in our program.

+{% endcapture %}

+{% include expanding-box content=includecontent %}

 Since we are only interested in the `processElementAtIndex` method when
 a problem actually occurs, let's try something different: